Pigstand/nft_rarity_calculator/README.md

 Can be used to see the rarity scores of each item in an NFT collection.
 Mathematics based on [rarity.tools](https://rarity.tools) scoring.

+# Trait count adjustment
+Added a new adjustment factor to the rarity score calculation that takes into account the number of trait values an NFT has.
+This adjustment ensures that NFTs with different numbers of trait values can be compared fairly, as an NFT with more trait values is likely to have a higher rarity score simply because it has more opportunities for rare trait values to occur.

+The adjustment factor is calculated by dividing 1 by the number of trait values an NFT has, and is stored in the traitCountFactor variable.
+The rarity score for each NFT is then multiplied by this adjustment factor, resulting in an adjusted rarity score that reflects the NFT's rarity relative to its number of trait values.

 ## Requirements

 The project will output an ordered list of each edition with corresponding rarity score.
 The output file will be `rarity_scores.json`.